AdaGold/ride-share-rails/README.md

 1. Craft effective RESTful routing
 1. Work with a partner to create an attractive and functional Rails site
 1. Practice Agile methodology
-1. Use CSV files to seed data into a rails app.
+1. Work with a large amount of existing data in a rails app

 ## Baseline

+### Initial Setup

 Before you start writing _any_ code: